 One of the most difficult kinds of customer information to manage is data associated with communications taking place through numerous customer touch points.
-With the number of communications channels rapidly expanding to include IM, social media, encrypted messaging apps like WhatsApp and WeChat, and more conversations happening on collaborative tools that allow simultaneous group communication, the task of capturing, indexing, and retrieving customer data becomes increasingly daunting.
+With the number of communications channels rapidly expanding to include IM, social media, encrypted messaging apps and more conversations happening on collaborative tools that allow simultaneous group communication, the task of capturing, indexing, and retrieving customer data becomes increasingly daunting.
 Companies need solutions that automate these processes as much as possible, and they also need to ensure that they can to scale their storage to handle an influx of data.

 With all of the indicators showing that most companies on all sides of the pond aren’t anywhere near ready to comply with GDPR, and that the process can take years, U.S. companies would be wise to start now.
 To learn more how Actiance can help your company meet the requirements of GDPR and the UK Data Protection Bill, visit https://www.actiance.com/solutions/regulatory-compliance/.
 Also, check out our GDPR infographic here.